Chocominticecream/cool-and-new-fullstack-site/README.md

  3.) on the same terminal do "python manage.py runserver 0.0.0.0:8000"

- 4.) on another terminal do "npm run dev"
+ 4.) on another terminal do "cd ./frontend" then "npm run dev"

  5.) on your device, you can go to http://127.0.0.1:8000/ to access the webapp